MikePearce/thehooker/README.md

 Basically, the `config_vars` section will create vars which are replaced with their name, so I have a var called HASH which is in the `execute` group, meaning it will execute whatever value is in there, then replace any instance of the word HASH in the `steps` below.
 Variables in the `plain` group are not executed.

 ###Branches
 Below that, you have a `branches` block.
 This should contain any config_vars specific to the branch you're pushing.
 You also have the post-receive hook in here.
-I guess you could add other hooks to make this more extensible, but my remote repo will only ever receive pushes (BTW: you can't do a pre-receive hook in here, as it won't have the YAML file before it tries to run it.)
+I guess you could add other hooks to make this more extensible, but my remote repo will only ever receive pushes (BTW: if you use a pre-receive hook in here, previous version of the yaml file will be used as the hook runs before data is received)

 ###Steps
 Finally, there are the steps.
 Theses are the actual bit's of code that get called.
 You may want to replace what is here.